 St. Eugene Church is now using a new service called Parish Giving that will allow parishioners to have their weekly contributions deducted from their checking account or credit card.
 The link is: www.sainteugeneschurch.com/parish-giving/

-- Wednesday Oct 29th 8:00 PM AA Meeting (hall)
+- - Wed.
+Dec.
+7 8:00 PM AA Meeting (Hall)

 - - Tues.
 Dec.
 13 7:30 PM K of C (Hall)

 - - Wed.
 Dec.
 14 8:00 PM AA Meeting (Hall)

 - - Italian Night: Saturday, April 1, 2017

 - "Saint John's Seminary is having their annual Lessons and Carols featuring the Saint John's Seminary, Sunday December 4th at 3pm.
 There will be light refreshments after the concert and Deacon Brian will be offering a tour of the Seminary.
 A group will leave from the St. Eugene's Parking Lot at 1:30pm."